This one dropped six years ago today...

 He tapped his cigar ash onto my lap.
 I had just had this suit dry-cleaned at the Chinaman’s not a month before, too.

 I would’ve brushed the ash off my lap except my hands were handcuffed behind my back.

 “One tiny little thing,” he said.

 He blew on the lit end of the cigar and it glowed ruby red.

 Some guys’ll keep it up all night unless you feed them their cues.
 I didn’t feel like having that stogie stubbed out on my arm so I gave him his goddam cue.

 “What’s that thing, Lieutenant?
 I mean if you don’t mind my asking.”

 “You forgot to mention you’re a goddam liar, Molloy, a compulsive liar, a habitual liar.
 A liar.”

 “Oh,” I said.
 “Yeah.
 I forgot.
 You’re right.
 I’m a liar.
 And that’s the God’s honest truth, too, Lieutenant.”

-(Scroll down the right-hand column of this page to find a listing of links to the opening passages of many other fine but sadly out-of-print novels by Horace P. Sternwall.
-Our serialization of the memoirs of Arnold Schnabel will resume in the near future, as soon as Volume One has been published.)
+(Scroll down the right-hand column of this page to find a listing of links to the opening passages of some other fine but sadly out-of-print novels by Horace P. Sternwall.)